ghseeli/ghseeli.github.io/lean/lean.md

 ### Obtain and specialize tactics

-If you have an existence statement, it can help to obtain a specific element and the proof that it satisfies the proposition.
+If you have an existence statement, it may be necessary to obtain a specific element and the proof that it satisfies the proposition with the `obtain` tactic.

+Conversely, if you have a forall statement, it may be necessary to specialize it to a specific element with the `specialize` statement.

 ### Pattern matching